-A review list for each instrument will be posted on the website by March 15.
+A repertory list for each instrument is posted in the Camp Information 2018.
 These pieces should be practiced and played from memory.† All students should have a polished piece and a working piece for their private lesson masterclass.† A polished piece is memorized, fluent, and has been played for a period of time.† A working piece is still in the stage of refinement and polishing.

-Evening activities include a Student Recital (Monday), Family Talent Show (Tuesday)† Faculty Orchestra & Baroque Ball (Wednesday) Traditional Music & Dance Night, followed by campfire.
+Evening activities include a Student Recital (Monday), Family Talent Show (Tuesday)† Faculty Concert (Wednesday) Traditional Music & Dance Night, followed by campfire.
 (Thursday).† The final student chamber music concert is Thursday afternoon.

 Each student under the age of 12 must be accompanied by a parent or caregiver who will be responsible for them at all times.† For young students the ideal situation is one adult per participating student, but when this is not possible the parent may need to move between classes.† Parents of younger students should plan to attend at least the core curriculum classes.† Teenage babysitters are sometimes available to help families with young children.

-Housing is in the renovated Maryland House, Pennsylvania House or nearby cottages.† There are various configurations of rooms to meet the needs of families of all sizes, although certain room types may fill up faster than others.† All rooms have private baths with a shower.† There is no air-conditioning, but nights are typically cool and comfortable.
+Housing is in the renovated Maryland House, Pennsylvania House, and nearby cottages.† There are various configurations of rooms to meet the needs of families of all sizes, although certain room types may fill up faster than others.† All rooms have private baths with a shower.† There is no air-conditioning, but nights are typically comfortable.
 Meals are served buffet style in the historic hotel dining room, and a† vegetarian option is provided for all meat meals.† If you have specific dietary needs, please inform us in advance to make sure they can be accommodated.